5th November 2019

 The unit has five display modes that cycle through by pressing the mode button…

 The 5th mode is “LCD off” and dims the screen to its minimum setting.
-This is still just visible about at night but should be low enough not to interfere with sleep.
+This is still just about visible at night but it’s low enough not to interfere with sleep.

 Wi-Fi

-The app also adds extra functionality to the monitor including local air quality and weather information, plus automatically checks for any firmware updates…
+The app also adds extra functionality to the monitor including local outdoor air quality and weather information, plus automatic checks for any firmware updates…

 Kaiterra “Live Air” App

-With regard to the app, there are maybe a couple of areas where it could be improved.
-The text in the app is so lacking in contrast that it’s almost impossible to read even at maximum screen brightness.
+With regard to the app, there are a couple of areas where it could be improved.
+Some of the text in the app is so low in contrast (light grey text on a white background) that it’s almost impossible to read even at maximum screen brightness.

 Secondly, as a recommendation, it would be nice if the “current” and historic particulate information for locations around the world could also include information on future predicted levels over maybe the next 24 hours.